Our Vision

 Entitlement

 We have a whole school approach to careers education with every member of staff helping to deliver quality and impartial Careers Education, Information, Advice and Guidance, allowing learners to access the necessary information to help them make informed decisions about their futures.
-Our careers programme throughout the year supports our careers education curriculum and in line with the most recent careers guidance strategy (September 2022), our careers plan supports the achievement of the eight Gatsby benchmarks.
+Our careers programme throughout the year supports our careers education curriculum and in line with the most recent careers guidance strategy (September 2023), our careers plan supports the achievement of the eight Gatsby benchmarks.
 Careers Education at Heath Farm School is not just a stand-alone strand; it is integrated into every area of the school and woven into the school curriculum.
 Our aim is that learners understand how what they are being taught will link to their future pathways.

 We work closely with several further education colleges and providers.
 The school is a member of the local careers network.
 Our independent careers advisor is CXK, who supports us with one-to-one interviews for all KS3,4 & 5 pupils as well as curriculum support and general advice.
 Heath Farm School is a School member of the CDI (Career Development Institute).
 This provides us with regular careers news and updates, training opportunities and national representation.
 We work closely with ASK Apprenticeship team who advise our students on apprenticeships, technical qualifications and supported internships.
+Our Careers Teacher is Sarah Knight.

 Aims and Objectives